Nearly self-similar blowup of generalized axisymmetric Navier-Stokes equations: Introduction

 We have further investigated the nonblowup criteria based on the $L^3$ norm of the $3$D velocity due to Escauriaza-Seregin-Sverak \cite{sverak2003}.
-In the $n$-dimensional setting, we should consider the $L^n$ norm of the velocity \cite{palasek22}, which is scaling invariant.
-We observe a mild logarithmic growth of $\| {\bf u}(t)\|_{L^n}$ for the generalized Boussinesq system.
+Since the energy inequality is in the ${n}$-dimensional setting, we should consider the $L^{{n}}$ norm of the velocity \cite{palasek22}, which is scaling invariant.
+We observe a mild logarithmic growth of $\| {\bf u}(t)\|_{L^{{n}}}$ for the rescaled Navier--Stokes model.
 Moreover, we examine the growth of the negative pressure and observe that $\|-p \|_\infty$ and $\| 0.5 | \nabla {\bf u}| + p \|_\infty$ blow up like $O(1/(T-t)$.
-This provides further evidence for the potential finite time singularity of the generalized Boussinesq system.
+This provides further evidence for the potential finite time singularity of the rescaled Navier--Stokes model.